18F/handbook/_pages/about-us/offices/san-francisco.md

 ### Get my fingerprints and badge?

 You can get them at 450 Golden Gate.
-[Schedule an appointment](https://timetrade.com/app/usaccess/workflows/usaccess001/schedule/location?wfsid=b07a7e11-baba97f6-b07a7e14-baba97f6-00000003-6ndldh7l376heqavd2983aah4s7tsj4b&appointmentTypeGroupId=hspd12&fs=1).
-They also have open office hours all day Monday for GSA employees.
+[Schedule an appointment online](https://timetrade.com/app/usaccess/workflows/usaccess001/schedule/location?wfsid=b07a7e11-baba97f6-b07a7e14-baba97f6-00000003-6ndldh7l376heqavd2983aah4s7tsj4b&appointmentTypeGroupId=hspd12&fs=1) or call (415) 844-9759.

-Once you’re there, turn right after entering past security, then the MSO office is directly across from IRS.
+Once you’re there, turn right after entering past security, then the office for the MSO Credentialing Center is directly across from IRS.
 This is also where you can get your card _activated_.

 ### Attend GSA and TTS orientation?